Having trouble choosing the perfect ornamental grass for your garden design?

 - Many like it soggy — seasonally or always.

 - Yet many other grasses will rot in wet.

 - And, many even popular ornamental grass look-alike can be weedy and even invasive.

 So, how to choose the right ornamental grass for you garden design?

 First, there’s a great saying if you aren’t sure what exactly a “grass” really is.

 Sedges have edges.
 Rushes are round.
 Grasses are hollow up from the ground/have elbows down to the ground.

-While this old saying may be helpful, it isn’t always going to help you categorize a plant you’re considering.
+It isn’t always going to help you categorize every plant you’re evaluating.

-And, let’s not forget those true ornamental grasses!
-One of our favorites in Asian-influence gardens and shady spots is Japanese forest grass.
-While it’ll take some sun, it performs best when protected from hot, burning late day summer sun.
-This beauty is herbaceous.
+And, one of our favorites in Asian-influence gardens and shady spots is Japanese forest grass.
+While this ornamental grass will take some sun, it performs best when protected from hot, burning late day summer sun.
+And, this beauty is herbaceous.

 If you don’t know what that means, join our online Academy, and we’ll teach you all about plant terminology and more..